 A few arguments I have heard or found in the past:

-• "UCUM expressions, in order to support computability, represent familiar units in unfamiliar ways, with curly brackets and other symbols" (CDISC CT team - see image above).
+units in unfamiliar ways, with curly brackets and other symbols" (CDISC CT team - see image above).

 When I inspect the UCUM notation I assigned to the new "PK units" however, I see nothing "unfamiliar" and even if that would be the case, the advantages (like automation of unit conversions) far outweigh any disadvantages.
 Furthermore, we must take into account that implementors must also learn the CDISC "units" in addition to their own notation, so this argument is nonsense.
 Why should people be forced to learn a notation that is not used in the healthcare world anyway?
-UCUM however is extremely popular in the healthcare world.
+UCUM however is extremely popular in the healthcare world. - "The CDISC notation is very similar and strongly overlaps with UCUM notation.
+So there is no problem".
+I checked for this case (PK units) and found that for only about 80 of the 235 "PK units", so about one third, the CDISC "unit" and UCUM notation are identical.

-• "UCUM allows some alternative representations, like l or L for liter.
-For aggregators and others who want to have a single expression, this is not ideal".
+not ideal".
 This is really nonsense!
 Any computer system can easily be teached that "1L" = "1l".
 It can even be automated, using a RESTful web service.
 For example, try for yourself:

 http://www.xml4pharmaserver.com:8080/UCUMService/rest/ucumtransform/1/from/L/to/l